 Minnelli’s film is told in flashback through the character of Flaubert who is on trial for charges of immorality for writing the novel.
 After Flaubert’s work was serialized in the Revue de Paris in 1856, the government charged and tried the author and his publisher for immorality.
 Both were acquitted in 1859.
 After Madame Bovary appeared in book form in France, it became an instant classic.

 Vincente Minnelli directs Jennifer Jones and Louis Jourdan in a scene from Madame Bovary.
 Reviews from critics were mixed and the film lost money at the box office.
 Whether it is the fault of the film-makers or the unhappy story is a debatable point.

-FAMOUS INSTRUCTOR: Marie Rambert (1888-1982) was a prominent dance teacher in British Ballet.
-She is pictured here in the late 1940’s with her students.
+FAMOUS INSTRUCTOR: Marie Rambert (1888-1982), a prominent dance teacher in British ballet, works with with her students in the late 1940’s.
 Rambert founded the Rambert Dance Company which is active today.

-In the late 19th century, Ballet developed mainly in Russia.
-That development included the revival of the male role and the rise of the pas de deux.
+Ballet developed mainly in Russia in the late 19th century.
+Its revival included (1) the resurgence revival of the male role and (2) the rise of the pas de deux.

-The Dream is a one-act ballet adapted from Shakespeare created in 1964 for the Royal Ballet.
-Depicted is elegant Oberon, king of the forest fairies, in a later production.
+Adapted from William Shakespeare (English, 1564-1616) The Dream is a one-act ballet for the Royal Ballet created in 1964.
+Depicted is elegant Oberon, king of the forest fairies.

 # 2 Onegin (1965).